Getting started

 var datasetId = Guid.Parse("<DatasetId>");

-Relewise.Client.ITracker tracker = new Tracker(datasetId, apiKeySecret);
+Relewise.Client.ITracker tracker = new Tracker(datasetId, apiKeySecret, serverUrl);

 await tracker.TrackAsync(